ckeditor/ckeditor5/docs/getting-started/quick-start.md

 ## Installing CKEditor&nbsp;5 using npm

 First, install the necessary package.
-The below command will install the main CKEditor&nbsp;5 package containing all open-source plugins.
+The command below will install the main CKEditor&nbsp;5 package containing all open-source plugins.

 ```bash
 npm install ckeditor5
 ```

-After that, you can import all the modules from the `ckeditor5` package.
-Additionally, you have to import CSS styles separately. **Importing and registering UI translations is optional for the English language.** For any other language, use imported translations, as in the example below.
+Now you can import all the modules from the `ckeditor5` package.
+Additionally, you have to import CSS styles separately.

+**Importing and registering UI translations is optional for the English language.** For any other language, use imported translations, as in the example below.

 ```js
 import { ClassicEditor, Essentials, Bold, Italic, Heading, Paragraph } from 'ckeditor5';